MiguelRipoll23/microsoft-loop-exporter/README.md

 ## Usage

 > [!IMPORTANT]
-> Close your Chrome browser before executing the command
+> Close your Chrome browser before executing the command.

 Run the following command: